platformsh/platformsh-docs/docs/src/other/glossary.md

 ## Inactive environment

 An environment that isn't deployed.
-It has no data of its own.
+It has no data of its own and no running services.
 If you reactivate it, it copies data from its parent.

 See how to [reactivate an environment](../environments/deactivate-environment.md#reactivate-an-environment).